pachyderm/docs/content/2.3.x/enterprise/auth/authentication/idp-dex.md

 ```s
 pachctl idp update-connector --config oidc-dex-connector.yaml
 ```
-!!!
-Info
+{{% notice info %}}
 Run `pachctl idp --help` for a full list of commands.
 In particular, those commands let you create, update, delete, list, or get a specific connector.
+{{%/notice%}}

 ### 3- Login
 The users registered with your IdP are now ready to [Log in to Pachyderm](./login.md)